 While the overall birthrate in the United States is dropping, especially among people in their 20s, there has been a dramatic increase over recent decades in the number of people giving birth at age 35 and older.

-“There are many reasons for the trend in delayed childbearing,” says Dr. Robin Kalish, director of Clinical Maternal-Fetal Medicine at NewYork-Presbyterian/Weill Cornell Medical Center and the NewYork-Presbyterian Alexandra Cohen Hospital for Women and Newborns.
+“There are many reasons for the trend in delayed childbearing,” says Dr. Robin Kalish, a maternal-fetal medicine specialist at the NewYork-Presbyterian Alexandra Cohen Hospital for Women and Newborns.
 These include career aspirations, financial security, availability of a wide range of birth control methods, and access to enhanced fertility treatments such as in vitro fertilization (IVF) and egg freezing, she says.